Thomas and the Magic Railroad: Development

-In the early 1990s, the character of Thomas the Tank Engine (adapted from the Rev. W. Awdry's The Railway Series into the TV series, Thomas the Tank Engine & Friends, created by Britt Allcroft) was at the height of his popularity following three successful series.
-At the same time, Shining Time Station (an American series that combined episodes from the previous series with original live-action characters and scenarios, also created by Allcroft along with Rick Siggelkow) was made, and also successful.
+In the early 1990s, the character of Thomas the Tank Engine (adapted from the Wilbert Awdry's The Railway Series to the television series, Thomas the Tank Engine & Friends, by Britt Allcroft) was at the height of his popularity following three successful series.
+At the same time, Shining Time Station (an American series that combined episodes from the previous series with original live-action characters and scenarios, also created by Allcroft along with Rick Siggelkow) was made, and was also successful.
 As early as 1994, prior to the launch of Thomass fourth series, Britt Allcroft had plans to make a feature film based on both of these series, and would make use of the model trains from Thomas and the live-action aesthetic of Shining Time Station.

-In mid to late 1995, Britt Allcroft was approached by Barry London, then vice-chairman of Paramount Pictures, with an idea for the Thomas film.
-In February 1996, Britt signed a contract to write the script for the film with the working title Thomas and the Magic Railroad.
+In 1995, Britt Allcroft was approached by Barry London, then vice-chairman of Paramount Pictures, with an idea for the Thomas film.
+On 20 February 1996, it was announced that production had begun, with the working title of Thomas and the Magic Railroad.
 London's interest is thought to have stemmed from his three-year-old daughter, who was enthralled by Thomas.
-According to a press release, filming was to take place at Shepperton Studios, in the United Kingdom and the United States, with the theatrical release date set for 1997.
+According to a press release, filming was to take place at Shepperton Studios, in the United Kingdom, and in the United States, with the theatrical release date set for 1997.
 However, later that year, after London left the company, Paramount shelved the plans for the film.
 This left Allcroft to seek other sources of funding.
-Discussions with PolyGram about the film were held, but not for long, because of the company being in the middle of a corporate restructuring and sale.
+Discussions with PolyGram about the film were held, but not for long; the company was in the middle of a corporate restructuring and sale.

-In the Summer of 1998, during series 5 of Thomass production, Allcroft saw an Isle of Man Film Commission advert.
+In the summer of 1998, during the fifth series of Thomass production, Allcroft saw an advert for Isle of Man Film.
 They were offering tax incentives to companies wanting to film on the island.
 Allcroft visited and felt that the location was perfect.
 During that year, Barry London became chairman of the newly founded Destination Films (owned by Sony Pictures).
 He renewed his interest in the project, and Destination Films became the main financial backer and studio for the film.